shilga/rp2040-gameboy-cartridge-firmware/Readme.md

 combination.
 That would ease up things as no reset would be needed.
 But this is just an plan/idea for now.

 ## Known limitations
-- The data cannot be loaded fast enough from the external flash for double speed mode of the GBC.
-And the RP2040 has not enough RAM to hold full ROM.
-Except the smaller ones like Tetris.
-  This means that most Gameboy Color games will not work.
-But there are exceptions which only use normal speed (eg Pokemon Silver/Gold).
-  Classic Gameboy games should work fine and are tested on DMG, GBC, GBA
+- Gameboy Color games in double speed mode currently do not work on the GBA.
+Timings are very tight in this mode and it's unsure if there is ever a solution to this problem.
+It works fine on the normal GBC though.
+(Tested on 3 different consoles)
+- Not all Gameboy Color ROMs are guaranteed to work.
+In theory all ROMs should work, but in practice the the cartridge has to detect if the GBC switched to double speed mode.
+This algorithm is not perfect and might need some adjustment.
+If a ROM is not working drop a hint through issues.
-- As the RP2040 needs to be overclocked to achieve fastest reading speeds from the flash the power draw is pretty high.
+- As the RP2040 needs to be overclocked to achieve fastest reading speeds from the flash the power draw is higher than from an orignal cartridge.
-  This could mean the power supply of the original Gameboy can't handle the cartridge if combined with a fancy IPS screen.
+  This could mean the power supply of the original Gameboy can't handle the cartridge.
+Especially if combined with a fancy IPS screen.
   But if you have installed an IPS screen you should consider upgrading the power supply anyway to get rid of the noise on the speakers.

 ## What else can it do?